amsearles/GatorList_ecommerce_Site/Milestones/Milestone4/QA_TEST.md

 ### Hardware Setup:
-Testing will be done on a laptop and desktop, both running windows.
-Also on a laptop running Ubuntu 16.04.
+Testing will be done on a laptop running Ubuntu 16.04LTS.

 ### Software Setup: